kusumi/fileobj/script/README.list_of_commands.md

         :bdelete                 Close a buffer
         :extensions              Show list of extensions
-        :fcls                    Print Python class name of the current buffer :help                    Show list of commands
+        :fcls                    Print Python class name of the current buffer :fobj                    Print Python object name of the current buffer :help                    Show list of commands
         :hostname                Print hostname
         :kmod                    Print Python module name for the platform OS